zzhang0123/zzhang0123.github.io/_pages/about.md

 **Location**: Manchester, United Kingdom

-**Profile**: Dog lover, nature person, and self-proclaimed “citizen of the Universe”
+**Profile**: Astrophysicist and cosmologist, self-proclaimed “citizen of the Universe”

 ### Life and Education Journey